fugudesign/virtualhost/README.md

 Virtualhost Manage Script
 ===========

-Bash Script to allow create or delete apache/nginx virtual hosts on Ubuntu on a quick way.
+Bash Script to allow create or delete apache virtual hosts on Mac OS on a quick way.

+## Requirements ##

+This script correspond to a specific apache vhosts configuration.
+This tutorial could help you to check your configuration: https://jason.pureconcepts.net/2014/11/configure-apache-virtualhost-mac-os-x/

 ## Installation ##